 The Basics.
 What is a credit score?

 Your credit score isn’t just for getting a mortgage.
 It paints an overall financial picture.
 The term “credit score” most commonly refers to a FICO score, a number between 300 and 850 that represents a person’s creditworthiness — the likelihood that, if given a loan, she will be able to pay it off.
-A higher number corresponds to higher creditworthiness, so a person with a FICO score of 850 is almost guaranteed to pay her debts, whereas a person with a 300 is highly likely to miss payments.
+A higher number corresponds to higher creditworthiness, so a person with a FICO score of 850 is almost guaranteed to pay her debts, whereas a person with a 300 is considered highly likely to miss payments.

 The formula for calculating a FICO score was developed by Fair, Isaac and Company (now called, simply, FICO), and while the specifics remain a secret so that no one can game the system, FICO has made the components of the score public.
 The formula takes into account the following factors, in descending order of importance:

-In general, the first two factors, payment history and amounts owed, make up 35% and 30% of the total score, respectively; length of credit history accounts for 15%; and the final two factors, new credit and types of credit used, account for 10% each; but those weights vary for each individual borrower.
+In general, the first two factors, payment history and amounts owed, make up 35% and 30% of the total score, respectively.
+The length of credit history accounts for 15% and the final two factors, new credit and types of credit used, account for 10% each.
+But those weights can vary for each individual borrower.

 All of the information necessary to calculate your credit score can be found on your credit report, a detailed history of the way you have handled debt over the past few years.
 If you’ve missed payments on your Visa, opened a new MasterCard, paid off an auto loan or forgotten to pay your bill at Sears, it will appear on your credit report.
 Before applying for a loan, it’s a good idea to get a copy of your report and to learn your credit score.
 This will keep you from being unpleasantly surprised and can allow you to fix any mistakes on it.

-If we had to name an absolute floor for getting a mortgage, it would be somewhere around a 500 FICO score.
+If we had to name the absolute lowest credit score to buy a house, it would likely be somewhere around a 500 FICO score.
 It is very rare for borrowers with that kind of credit history to receive mortgages.
 So, while it may be technically possible for you to get a loan with a score of, say, 470, you would probably be better off focusing your financial energy on shoring up your credit report first, and then trying to get your loan.
-In fact, when using SmartAsset tools to answer the question, What credit score is needed to buy a house?, we’ll tell anyone who has a score below 620 to wait to get a loan.
+In fact, when using SmartAsset tools to answer the question, What credit score is needed to buy a house?, we will tell anyone who has a score below 620 to wait to get a home loan.

-What interest rate can I get with my score?
+What interest rate can I get with my credit score?

 While a specific credit score doesn’t guarantee a certain mortgage rate, credit scores have a fairly predictable overall effect on mortgage rates.
 First, let’s assume that you meet the highest standards for all other criteria in your loan application.
 You’re putting down at least 20% of the home value, you have additional savings in case of an emergency and your income is at least three times your total payment.
 If all of that is true, here’s how your interest rate might affect your credit score.

-- Excellent (760-850) – your credit score will have no impact on your interest rate.
-You should be offered the lowest rate available.
+- Excellent (760-850) – Your credit score will have no impact on your interest rate.
+You will likely be offered the lowest rate available.

 Consider this a rough guide.
-Depending on your individual circumstances, the effects of your credit score on you interest rate may be smaller or larger than those listed above, but the general message should be clear: having a credit score below 660 can make taking out a mortgage significantly more expensive.
+Depending on your individual circumstances, the effects of your credit score on your interest rate may be smaller or larger than those listed above, but the general message should be clear.
+Having a credit score below 660 can make taking out a mortgage significantly more expensive.
 How much more expensive depends on the size of the loan you’re taking out and on the rest of your financial picture.